 Mutual NDAs vs. non-mutual NDAs

-Mutual agreements mean that both parties are bound by the terms of the NDA.
+- Mutual NDA agreements bind both parties by the terms of the NDA.
 They are useful for partnerships in which both sides might have access to each other’s confidential information.
 They are trickier to create and enforce, so avoid them unless strictly necessary.

 Terms of the NDA agreement

 How long will the NDA last?
 Some NDAs last forever as permanent information blockers.
 But recipients often ask for them to expire after a certain number of years (often two to five years).
 This is because most proprietary information becomes public or outdated over time (nullifying the need for protection), and the cost of indefinitely policing an NDA is prohibitive.

 Depending on how legally savvy the recipient is, it’s reasonable to view any NDA you send as the starting point for a negotiation.
 Be prepared for the other party to come back with potential edits or amendments.